 Breed Profile

-• Height- 14.3 – 17 hands ( 59- 68 inches) or 150- 173 cm
+- Height- 14.3 – 17 hands ( 59- 68 inches) or 150- 173 cm

-• Weight- 900- 1,200 pounds or 410- 540 kgs
+- Weight- 900- 1,200 pounds or 410- 540 kgs

 10. Andalusian Horse

+Andalusian horses have a superb temperament.
+They are smart, brave, sensitive, docile, and kind.
 Their desire to learn and implement new things is unmatched.
-This horse breeds easily adapts to changes and new environments without much stress.
+This horse breed easily adapts to changes and new environments without much stress.

-Since these horse types are obedient, responsive, and very cooperative, they are easy to train and learn quickly.
+Since these horse types are obedient, responsive, and cooperative, they are easy to train and learn quickly.
 Nonetheless, many equestrians recommend handling these breeds only if you have considerable experience working with other horses.
 This is because they are pretty fast, agile, and heavily built.

 Originally, Andalusian horses were used for driving, bullfighting, classical dressage, and stock horses.
 Today’s Andulasians are used for driving, showjumping, and dressage.
 You can also see them in movies, particularly fantasy epics and historical pictures.